markheydon/CIPP/dev-documentation/cipp-dev-guide/setting-up-for-local-development.md

 < Using `npm` which is included with `nodejs` you're going to install the _Azure Static Web Apps CLI_, the _Azure Functions Core Tools_ and the _Azurite_ storage emulator globally.

 {% hint style="warning" %}
-Depending on your system setup you may have to run the following commands as an administrator in order for npm to write the package files into its global package folder.
+Run the following commands as an administrator in order for npm to write the package files into its global package folder.
 Globally installed npm packages are available to all users.
 {% endhint %}

 ```bash